gbracha/lessRestrictedMixins/proposal.md

 * Mixins can refer to super.
 * Mixins can have superclasses other than Object.

 When a mixin is applied, the resulting type is a subtype of the mixin type, as it is today.
 However, if the resulting type would not otherwise be a subtype of the declared supertypes of the mixin, a warning is issued.
-Hence, a mixin application would have to declare that it implements the mixin's superclass and superinterfaces in order to be warning-free.
+Hence, a mixin application would have to declare, directly or indirectly, that itssuperclass implements the mixin's superclass, and that it implements the mixin's superinterfaces in order to be warning-free.

 ##Motivation